 Some setups incorporate vacuum collection of cutting dust, which can itself be retained for analysis.

-While the diamond wire loop works well for all meteorite types, certain categories derive exceptional benefit:
+While the endless diamond wire works well for all meteorite types, certain categories derive exceptional benefit:

 |